Thomas E. Woodward: Biography

-Woodward has a B.A. in History from Princeton University and a Th.
-M. in Systematic Theology from Dallas Theological Seminary.
-He obtained his doctorate from the Department of Communication at the University of South Florida.
+Woodward earned a B.A. in history from Princeton University and a Th.M. in systematic theology from Dallas Theological Seminary.
+He obtained his doctorate in communications at the University of South Florida.
 Woodward has published works defending intelligent design and arguing against evolution.
 His doctoral thesis, a history of the Intelligent design movement, was published by Baker Books as "Doubts About Darwin" in 2003.
 His second book "Darwin Strikes Back," was released in 2006.

 Woodward has maintained an evangelical teaching and discipleship ministry, including being head of the C.S.Lewis Society, which is housed at Trinity College, and director, since 1988, of Trinity College's Center for University Ministries (CFUM).
 Prior to this, Woodward served with UFM International ("Unevangelized Field Mission International", a missionary organization now known as Crossworld) in the Dominican Republic.

 In the fall of 2006 and the spring of 2007, Woodward was adjunct faculty at the Tampa extension of the Southeastern Baptist Theological Seminary of Wake Forest, North Carolina.
 He taught classes in "Salvation and Religious Pluralism" and "Eschatology".